FREE UP Caribbean Movement was created in 2014.

 Chanel currently instructs online classes for women in the community, hosts in-person events, collaborates with individuals and other entities, and provides choreography and performance services to local artists.

 Chanel is a licensed master social worker, trained group fitness instructor and talented artist.
 She is extremely passionate about working with children and their families in the community.
-Her professional experiences include family counseling, elementary/middle school guidance, infant and early childhood mental health, elementary education and health education.
+Her professional experiences include family counseling, elementary/middle school guidance, infant and early childhood mental health, elementary education, health education and mental health training.